drakkan/sftpgo/docs/external-auth.md

 # External Authentication

-To enable external authentication, you must set the absolute path of your authentication program using `external_auth_program` key in your configuration file.
+To enable external authentication, you must set the absolute path of your authentication program or an HTTP URL using the `external_auth_hook` key in your configuration file.

 The external program can read the following environment variables to get info about the user trying to authenticate: